pymupdf/PyMuPDF/docs/page.rst

       :rtype: :ref:`Rect`
       :returns: the boundary box of the image.
          *(Changed in v1.16.7)* -- If the page in fact does not display this image, an infinite rectangle is returned now.
 In previous versions, an exception was raised.
-         *(Changed in v.17.0)* -- Only images referenced directly by the page are considered.
+         *(Changed in v1.17.0)* -- Only images referenced directly by the page are considered.
 This means that images occurring in embedded PDF pages are ignored and an exception is raised.
+         *(Changed in v1.18.5)* -- Removed the restriction introduced in v1.17.0.
+The base MuPDF library now more reliably computes that value.

       .. note::

-         * Be aware that :meth:`Page.getImageList` may contain "dead" entries, i.e. there may be image references which are **not displayed** by this page.
+         * Be aware that :meth:`Page.getImageList` may contain "dead" entries, i.e. images **not displayed** by this page (some PDFs contain a central list of all images, to save specification effort on the page level).
 In this case an infinite rectangle is returned.
-         * As mentioned above, images inside embedded PDF pages are ignored by this method.

    .. index::
       pair: matrix; getSVGimage